angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 elements of the "Turbo" style.
 This is why you will see some number of :card[Pre] in the deck alongside :card[Con] and the normal cantrip/cycler suite.

-### 4. I tend to be fast to cast Doomsday, but slow after it resolves
+### I Tend to be Fast to Cast Doomsday, But Slow After it Resolves

-This was something I hadn't thought of before until the lovely Francobolli pointed it out in response to one of my [Youtube video uploads](https://www.youtube.com/watch?v=ZlZ9mnCRFgQ):
+This was something I hadn't thought of before until the lovely Francobolli pointed it out in response to one of my [YouTube video uploads](https://www.youtube.com/watch?v=ZlZ9mnCRFgQ):

 > @Doishy your play style is very much on the aggressive side to cast doomsday